isabo/hyperapp-custom-element/README.md

   subscriptions: [],

   // An array of Javascript properties and HTML attributes (they often come in
-  // pairs) that affect the component's internal state, and optional Actions
+  // pairs) that can be used by a consuming app to configure the component.
-  // for specifying the nature of the interaction.
-  attributes: [
+  exposedConfig: [
     {
       // Name of HTML attribute.
       // Specify attrName or propName or both.
+      // If both are specified, their values will be synchronised.
       attrName: 'increment-size',

       // Name of JS property.
       // Specify attrName or propName or both.
+      // If both are specified, their values will be synchronised.
       propName: 'incrementSize',

       // Action function that will incorporate the new property or attribute